Talent-Index/Certificate-Issuance-System/README.md

 # Certificate Issuance System.

 ## 📝 Description
-Certificate Issuance System is a decentralized application (dApp) that uses smart contracts on a blockchain (like Avalanche) to issue, verify, and revoke certificates securely.
+"Avacertify": Certificate Issuance System is a decentralized application (dApp) that uses smart contracts on a blockchain (like Avalanche) to issue, verify, and revoke certificates securely.

 ## 💥 Features